JanU-YieG/JanU-YieG.github.io/content/posts/linux/somethings_about_linux.md

 - ffsend :
 - flameshot :
 - hollwood :
+- xclip: If you are using Linux, you need to install xclip if using X11 or wl-copy and wl-paste if using Wayland.

 ### systemd-boot (efi,boot,arch)
 A simple UEFI boot manager which execute configured EFI images.